-Requests For Exemption may be submitted for Enterprise Architecture (EA) Standards or for Information Technology Statutory Policy, which includes IT Procurement and IT Planning.
+Requests For Exemption may be submitted for IT Standards or for IT Statutory Policy, which includes IT Procurement and IT Planning.
 Below you will find the required forms, additional documents that may need to be completed, and instructions for how to submit the requests.

-North Dakota Century Code (Chapter 54-56-09) mandates that ITD and OMB must develop Information Technology standards, policies, and guidelines.
-This is accomplished collaboratively with participation from state agencies in the Enterprise Architecture program.
-All standards, policies, and guidelines are available online.
+North Dakota Century Code (Chapter 54-56-09) mandates that NDIT and OMB must develop Information Technology standards, policies, and guidelines.
+This is accomplished collaboratively with participation from state agencies with Enterprise Architecture program.

-Agencies who are not able to comply with one or more EA Standards must follow the process below .
+Agencies who are not able to comply with one or more IT Standards must follow the process below .

-North Dakota Century Code (Chapter 54-59-22) mandates that ITD must provide hosting services for electronic mail, file-and-print server administration, database administration, storage, and application servers.
+North Dakota Century Code (Chapter 54-59-22) mandates that NDIT must provide IT services for electronic mail, file-and-print server administration, database administration, storage, and application servers.